Lupus: Not Just a Woman’s Disease

 - Stomach & Digestion: Lupus can cause or exacerbate ulcerative colitis, pancreatitis, and liver conditions, resulting in nausea, vomiting, recurring and persistent abdominal pain, bladder infections, and blood in urine.

 - Legs, Joints, and Feet: Persistent joint pain and swelling is a common lupus symptom.
 Legs and feet may also swell.
+These would be symptoms similar to those in rheumatoid arthritis (RA), a common overlap disease with lupus.

 - Fatigue and unexplained fevers.